Azure/Azure-Verified-Modules/docs/content/contributing/website/_index.md

 git push
 ```

-Doing this will ensure you have the latest changes from the upstream repo and you are ready to now create a new branch from `main` by running the below commands:
+Doing this will ensure you have the latest changes from the upstream repo, and you are ready to now create a new branch from `main` by running the below commands:

 ```text
 git checkout main